Deaths of John and Joyce Sheridan: Deaths

-Shortly before dawn on September 28, 2014, local police and firefighters responded to a report of flames at the Sheridans' house on Meadow Run Drive.
+Shortly before dawn on September 28, 2014, local police and firefighters responded to a report of flames at the Sheridan residence on Meadow Run Drive.
 Smoke was coming from one area of the second floor that turned out to be the master bedroom.
 After entering through the unlocked front door, the firefighters went upstairs and easily put out the fire, fueled by gasoline that had been poured on the floor as an accelerant.
-Also on the floor, they found the bodies of John and Joyce, lying face up.
+Also on the floor, they found the bodies of John and Joyce Sheridan, lying face up.
 John was pronounced dead at the scene, as was Joyce after her body was taken to University Medical Center of Princeton at Plainsboro.

 The can from which the gas had been poured was also nearby, along with matches and knives.
-A heavy wooden armoire, partially consumed by the fire, had fallen across John Sheridan's body, blocking the door and breaking several of his ribs; his wife had suffered first- and second-degree burns over many parts of her body.
-There were stab wounds on both bodies.
+A heavy wooden armoire, partially consumed by the fire, had fallen across John's body, blocking the door and breaking several of his ribs; his wife had suffered first- and second-degree burns over many parts of her body.
+Both bodies exhibited stab wounds.

-Joyce Sheridan's body had 12 stab wounds, mostly on her head and hands; police photographer Barry Jansen described her appearance as "mutilated".
-One that pierced her aorta was found to be the lethal wound; her death was thus called a homicide.
+Joyce had been stabbed 12 times, mostly on her head and hands; police photographer Barry Jansen described her appearance as "mutilated".
+One wound that pierced her aorta was found to be lethal; her death was thus called a homicide.
 John had only five such wounds, mostly on his neck and torso; one of the former had pierced his jugular vein and would have eventually been fatal without medical attention.
-Soot was found in his lungs during the autopsy along with elevated carbon monoxide levels in his blood, suggesting he had been alive when the fire started.
+Soot was found in John's lungs during the autopsy along with elevated carbon monoxide levels in his blood, suggesting he had been alive when the fire started.
 The medical examiner deferred listing a cause of death "pending further investigation."